-We paid an annual director's fee, effective May 1, 2001, for the year 2001 to each director who is not an officer or employee (an "independent director") equal to \$40,000, a fee of \$500 for each meeting of the Board or any committee attended by each independent director (or \$250 for any meeting at which the director participates by conference telephone call), and reimbursement of costs and expenses of all directors for attending these meetings.
+We paid an annual director's fee, effective May 1, 2001, for the year 2001 to each director who is not an officer or employee (an "independent director") equal to \$40,000, a fee of \$500 for each meeting of our Board or any committee attended by each independent director (or \$250 for any meeting at which the director participates by conference telephone call), and reimbursement of costs and expenses of all directors for attending these meetings.

-Our Long-Term Stock Incentive Plan provides that each independent director, upon appointment to the Board, receives a non-discretionary automatic grant of non-qualified stock options for the purchase of 5,000 shares of common stock; these options vest in four equal installments over a period of four years from the date of grant.
+Our Long-Term Stock Incentive Plan provides that each independent director, upon appointment to our Board, receives a non-discretionary automatic grant of non-qualified stock options for the purchase of 5,000 shares of common stock; these options vest in four equal installments over a period of four years from the date of grant.
 In addition, each independent director is entitled to receive on June 26 of each year that he or she serves as a director options to purchase an additional 1,250 shares of common stock; these options vest on the date of grant.
 The exercise price for each option is the fair market value of our common stock as of the date on which the option is granted.
 Independent directors also are entitled to receive discretionary awards under the Incentive Plan.
-On July 31, 1998, we granted to each independent director options to purchase 6,500 shares of common stock at an exercise price of \$8.13, the closing price of our common stock as of the date of grant; these options vest in four equal installments on July 31, 1999, 2000, 2001, and 2002.
-On November 18, 1999, we granted to each independent director options to purchase 20,000 shares of common stock at an exercise price of \$8.63, the closing price of our common stock as of the date of grant; these options vest in four equal installments on November 18, 2000, 2001, 2002 and 2003.
-On November 29, 2000, we granted to each independent director options to purchase 3,250 shares of common stock at an exercise price of \$7.94, the closing price of our common stock as of the date of grant; these options vest in four equal installments on November 29, 2001, 2002, 2003, and 2004.